 5. How can I enforce to use particular index?

-You can use index hint (index=) after the table name.
+You can use index hint (index=

 SELECT au_lname FROM authors (index=aunmind)